-Even if it’s just to make a good impression, many people try to avoid going on a date if they’re sick.
-With the coronavirus on the rise, most people are avoiding going out when sick, and avoiding contact with people who currently have any flu symptoms.
-Still, many people are wondering if it’s any riskier today to go on dates or have sex.
-Researchers don’t yet know a lot about COVID-19, but we’ve done our best to get you answers
+Even if it’s just to make a good impression, a lot of people avoid going on dates when they’re sick.
+To keep from spreading the novel coronavirus COVID-19, most people are avoiding going out when they’re sick.
+They’re also not spending time with people who have any flu symptoms.
+Still, lots of people are wondering if COVID-19 makes it riskier to go on dates or have sex.
+Researchers are still learning a lot about COVID-19, but we’ve done our best to get you answers!

 To sum it up